openstenoproject/plover/.github/ISSUE_TEMPLATE.md

 (Click the "About…" button in the main Plover window to see the version number.)

+If the problem is known to be present in more than one version, please list all of those.

 Installed via: (download from openstenoproject.org, Homebrew, apt-get, …).

 ## Notes